matomo-org/matomo-log-analytics/README.md

-# Piwik Server Log Analytics: Import your server logs in Piwik!
+# Piwik Server Log Analytics

+Import your server logs in Piwik with this powerful and easy to use tool.

 ## Requirements

 * Python 2.6 or 2.7.
 Python 3.x is not supported.
-* Update to Piwik 1.11
+* Piwik >= 2.6.0

 ## Contributors